bobllor/macdeploy/README.md

 These files usually end with the `.app` extension.
 - If the delimiter is omitted, then the deployment will attempt to install without checking for previous installs.
+- Functions similarily to packages defined in the YAML configuration.

+## Logging

+The log file is created in the temporary folder `/tmp` by default on the client.
+The log name follows the format: `2006-01-02T-15-04-05.<SERIAL>.log`.
+- The permissions are 0600 by default, but can be removed safely, assuming you are able to get the logs on the server.

+Logs from the client and server goes to the `logs` folder in the repository.
+The server logs are located in the subdirectory `server-logs`.

 ## Action Runner